 The response surface diagram and contour diagram of the distillation process of the volatile oil from Angelicae sinensis Radix are shown in Figure 7.
 The figure reflects the effects of the distillation time, soaking time, and liquid-material ratio on the oil yield.
 When the liquid-material ratio is fixed, the oil yield increases first and then decreases gradually with the increase in distillation time.
 When the distillation time is too long, some volatile components in the volatile oil may volatilize and be lost.
-When the soaking time is fixed, the volatile oil yield increases gently with the increase in the distillation time, and increases first and then decreases gently with the increase in the distillation time, and increases first and then decreases with the increase in the liquid-material ratio.
-When the distillation time is fixed, the oil yield increases first and then stabilizes with the increase in soaking time, and increases first and then decreases first and then decreases in the liquid-material ratio.
+When the soaking time is fixed, the volatile oil yield increases gratually with the increase first and then decreases gently with the increase in the distillation time, and increases first and then decreases gently with the increase in the distillation time, and increases first and then decreases with the increase in the liquid-material ratio.
+When the distillation time is fixed, the oil yield increases first and then stabilizes with the increase in soaking time, and increases first and then decreases with the increase in the liquid-material ratio.